 Consult the staff at the Centre’s Information Desk located just inside the entrance for information about any aspect of this special collection.
 Call the Centre at (709) 864-7475 or send a question via our Ask a Newfoundland/Labrador Question online form.

-The Centre subscribes to many community newspapers and holds back issues up to three months.
-Current issues of the St. John's Telegram and the Corner Brook Western Star are housed on the 1st floor of the QEII Library as is the microfilm of the (Evening) Telegram, the Western Star and the St. John's Daily News.
+Microfilm of the (Evening) Telegram, the Western Star and the Daily News (St. John's) are housed on the 1st floor of the QEII Library.
 A number of 19th and 20th century Newfoundland newspapers are available on microfilm in CNS.
 Some newspapers have been digitized for the Digital Archives Initiative.

 Theses and Honours Dissertations

 The Centre holds an important collection of Newfoundland and Labrador maps up to 1900.
-Descriptions and call numbers will be found in the Library Catalogue as well as links to digitized versions that are available through the Digital Archives Initiative.
+Descriptions and call numbers will be found in OneSearch as well as links to digitized versions that are available through the Digital Archives Initiative.
 Consult the Map Library on Level 2 for current and 20th century maps of Newfoundland and Labrador.

 Under such specific topics as Biographies, Book Reviews, Theatre Reviews, Communities, Ships, and under many general subject headings, is kept material not normally catalogued: newspaper clippings, periodical articles, programmes, brochures, etc. Inquire at the CNS Information Desk or view the lists of files online.